 - An electronic copy of your MA dissertation or the most current draft

 - The names and contact details of two academic references

 - If English is not your official language, evidence of English proficiency needs to be submitted (an IELTS score of at least 7 overall, with 6.5 in each component part)

 - If Polish is not your native language, evidence of relevant courses taken and/or relevant certificates and other supporting documents need to be submitted

 Only complete applications submitted before the deadline will be considered.

-Shortlisted applicants will be interviewed by Skype towards the end of April 2019.
-Successful candidates will commence study on 30th September 2019.
+Shortlisted applicants will be interviewed by Skype in June 2019.
+Successful candidates will commence study on 30 September 2019.

 Contact for enquiries